clink-app/beautiful-jekyll/_posts/2019-11-10-Usability-Testing-Review.md

 |------------------ | ------------------ |
 | 1.
 Meaning of "quick find" unclear  |  4  |
 | 2.
 Would be helpful to have "events list" implemented  |  2  |

+** Issue 1: Meaning of "quick find" unclear

+![] (/img/test-review-quick-find.png)

+KS couldn't tell from the name that "quick find" was a way to find recommended events.
+They thought had to go to the profile to find recommended event, similar to how Spotify shows its users recommendations under the user's playlists.

+We fichanged

+![] (/img/test-review-rec-for-me.png)

 *Note: the change addressing problem two from the second user test (adding greyed out text signifying that the user can type) was implemented after user test 2, before user test 3.